 - The meal is demonstrably necessary as a working meal.
-(For more information, see Working Meals section below.)
+(For more information, see the Working Meals section below.)

-Search Committee Members: Employees serving on search committees may be eligible for reimbursement if the meal is demonstrably necessary as a working meal.
-(For more information, see Working Meals section below.)
-For guidelines related to faculty search committees refer to the policy, “Reimbursement Policies Related to Faculty Searches. ”All other requests should be referred to the appropriate vice president.
+Employees, students, and other authorized stakeholders in the search process may be eligible for reimbursement if the meal is demonstrably necessary as a working meal.
+(For more information, see the Working Meals section below.)
+For guidelines related to faculty search committees, refer to the document, Guidelines for Faculty Searches.
+All other requests should be referred to the appropriate vice president.

-Consultants: A consultant can receive reimbursement consideration for meals, excluding working meals, if such reimbursement is included in the contract.
+Consultants: A consultant can receive reimbursement consideration for meals, excluding working meals, if such reimbursement is included in the approved contract.

-Guest Speakers Receiving an Honorarium: guest speaker receiving an honorarium should have a consideration for meals included in his/her fee and can not be otherwise reimbursed.
+Guest Speakers Receiving an Honorarium: A guest speaker receiving an honorarium should have a consideration for meals included in his/her fee and cannot be otherwise reimbursed.
 Employees taking a guest speaker to dinner will not be reimbursed from state appropriated funds for any expenses associated with the meal when the guest speaker receives an honorarium.

-Guest Speakers NOT Receiving an Honorarium: a guest speaker who is not being compensated for their services may receive some consideration by the host department by having an authorized representative pay for the speaker’s meal and be reimbursed as described in the section on “Candidate’s Meals.”
+Guest Speakers NOT Receiving an Honorarium: A guest speaker who is not being compensated for their services may receive some consideration by the host department by having an authorized representative pay for the speaker’s meal.
 Employees authorized to accompany the speaker may be eligible for reimbursement if the meal is demonstrably necessary as a working meal.
-(For more information, see Working Meals section below.)
+(For more information, see the Working Meals section)

 - Purpose and necessity of the meeting including an explanation why it could not be held during normal working hours (if applicable)

-- Specific nature of State business being conducted
+- Specific nature of state business being conducted

 - Location of the meeting

-- Cost of the meal
+- Cost of the meal – including a detailed invoice

-Alcohol: It is the policy of the College not to allow payment of or reimbursement from College appropriated funds for alcoholic beverages.
+Alcohol: The college does not allow payment of or reimbursement from college appropriated funds for alcoholic beverages.

-Approved by the President on April 12, 2004
+Approved by the President on 4/12/2004